CS-271/CS-271.github.io/index.md

 ### Accommodations for students with disabilities
 Students needing academic adjustments or accommodations because of a documented disability must present their Faculty Letter from the Accessible Education Office (AEO) and speak with the professor by the end of the second week of the term.
 Failure to do so may result in the instructor’s inability to respond in a timely manner.
-All discussions will remain confidential, although Faculty are invited to contact AEO to discuss appropriate implementation
+All discussions will remain confidential, although Faculty are invited to contact AEO to discuss appropriate implementation.

 <!--